Kartik7906/CodSoft/README.md

 2. Prompt the user to enter student names and scores, and store them in a vector of `GradeSystem` instances.
 3. Display the results by iterating over the vector and calculating the average, highest, and lowest scores for each student.
 4. Terminate the program.

+# Task4: Word Count:
+This C++ code is designed to count the total number of words in a text file.
+It follows a simple four-step process:

+Step 1: Importing necessary libraries
+The required C++ libraries, including `iostream`, `fstream`, `string`, and `sstream`, are imported to handle input/output operations, file handling, and string manipulation.

+Step 2: Defining the `countWords` function
+The `countWords` function takes a filename as input, opens the file, and reads its content line by line.
+It then uses an `istringstream` to parse each line into individual words and increments the word count for each word encountered.
+The function returns the final word count.

+Step 3: Getting the filename from the user
+In the `main` function, the user is prompted to enter the filename of the text file they wish to process.
+The input is stored in the `givenfile` variable.

+Step 4: Counting and displaying the total words
+The `main` function calls the `countWords` function with the provided filename, receives the total word count, and displays it on the console if there are no errors.
+If the file cannot be opened, an error message is shown, and the program returns -1.
+Otherwise, it prints the total number of words in the file.